Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 The number of Jews in Lebanon, estimated at 5,200 in 1948, rose in 1951 to about 9,000, of which 6,961 were Lebanese citizens and about 2,000 Jewish immigrants from Syria and Iraq.
 The Lebanese government allowed these immigrants to stay in the country, and some acquired Lebanese citizenship (other refugees, such as the Palestinians, were generally not naturalized).
 In 1950, the government even permitted Syrian and Iraqi Jews who had found sanctuary in Beirut to cross the border into Israel, under the supervision of the Israeli-Lebanese Mixed Armistice Commission (ILMAC).

-In early 1967 the number of Jews remaining in Lebanon was estimated at about 5,000–6,000, but after the Arab-Israeli war in June, emigration increased and the community was reduced by about half.
+In early 1967, the number of Jews remaining in Lebanon was estimated at 5,000–6,000, but after the Arab-Israeli war in June, emigration increased and the community was reduced by about half.
 By then, nearly all Lebanese Jews were living in Beirut, with a few families remaining in Sidon (the community in Tripoli had ceased to exist before 1947).
-There were two Jewish banks in Lebanon, the Safra Bank and the Société Bancaire du Liban (formerly Zilkhah Bank).
+There were two Jewish banks in Lebanon: Safra Bank and Société Bancaire du Liban (formerly Zilkhah Bank).
 Only after the 1967 War were limitations imposed on non-Lebanese Jews, who were compelled to seek work permits from the authorities, and not every applicant’s request was granted.
 This was one of the reasons for the increase in Jewish emigration.
-Another reason was the partial paralysis of the Lebanese economy, particularly in the tourist industry, since Christian pilgrims no longer needed to pass through Lebanon in order to visit the Old City of Jerusalem and Bethlehem.
-Some of the Jewish emigrants, particularly the young people, went to Israel.
+Another reason was the partial paralysis of the Lebanese economy, particularly in the tourism industry, since Christian pilgrims no longer needed to pass through Lebanon to visit the Old City of Jerusalem and Bethlehem.
+Some Jewish emigrants, particularly young people, went to Israel.

 Maghen Abraham Synagogue

-Israel was asked by the UN General Assembly to compensate Lebanon with the sum of $856.4 million in damages caused by an oil spill during Israel’s 2006 war with Hezbollah.
+The UN General Assembly asked Israel to compensate Lebanon with the sum of $856.4 million in damages caused by an oil spill during Israel’s 2006 war with Hezbollah.
 The General Assembly voted yes to a non-binding resolution on December 22, 2014, asking Israel to provide “prompt and adequate compensation” for the oil spill caused by Israeli Air Force planes bombing oil tanks near a Lebanese power plant.
 The subsequent spill covered the Mediterranean coastline with over 15,000 gallons of oil.

 Lebanese Prime Minister Saad Hariri unexpectedly resigned on November 4, 2017, during a trip to Saudi Arabia, saying his life was in danger and accusing Iran of causing “devastation and chaos.”
 Saudi Foreign Minister Adel al-Jubeir subsequently described Hezbollah as a “first-class terrorist organization” that should lay down its arms and respect Lebanon’s sovereignty.
 He accused Hezbollah of destabilizing the region, and said: “consultations and coordination between peace-loving countries and Lebanon-loving countries are underway to try to find a way that would restore sovereignty to Lebanon and reduce the negative action which Hezbollah is conducting in Lebanon.”